imldresden/nev/README.md

 We provide a [Dockerfile](Dockerfile) that fetches [*nemo*](https://github.com/knowsys/nemo), [*nemo-web*](https://github.com/knowsys/nemo-web), and [nemo's language server (.vsix)](https://github.com/knowsys/nemo-vscode-extension) from the respective repositories, then builds them along *nev* as static files, to ultimately serve them on a simple *nginx* web server. <br>

 To use it, install [Docker](https://www.docker.com/) and [Node.js](https://nodejs.org/en).
-With Docker's daemon running, you can run: `npm i` and `npm run docker`.
+With Docker's daemon running, you can run: `npm ci` and `npm run docker`.
 You can then access nemo and nev at [localhost:8000/nemo/](http://localhost:8000/nemo/) <br>

-Alternatively, you can follow along nemo's local installation instructions, then move the static files to the root of this repository and use `npm i`and `npm run dev` to develop locally.
+Alternatively, you can follow along nemo's local installation instructions, then move the static files to the root of this repository and use `npm ci`and `npm run dev` to develop locally.

 ## Help